Notmeher/Advanced-OCR-System-With-LLM/README.md

 ## Models Used

-All implementations use the Groq API to access one of the following models:
+The implementations use different vision-language models:

-- `meta-llama/llama-4-scout-17b-16e-instruct` (Flask app and Streamlit-only app)
+- **Flask app**: `meta-llama/llama-4-scout-17b-16e-instruct` via Groq API
+- **SmolDockling app**: `ds4sd/SmolDocling-256M-preview` (runs locally)
-- `llama-3.2-90b-vision-preview` (Tesseract hybrid app)
+- **Tesseract hybrid app**: `llama-3.2-90b-vision-preview` via Groq API

 These models are designed to understand both visual content and text, allowing them to correct OCR errors with high accuracy.
+SmolDockling is specifically optimized for code extraction.

 ## Customizing Prompts

-Each implementation includes a customizable prompt template that controls how the AI refines the extracted text.
+The LLaMA Vision implementations include customizable prompt templates that control how the AI refines the extracted text.
 The default prompt instructs the model to:

 1. Fix misspelled words
 2. Correct misrecognized characters